 * * *

-Six 1-inch strips of lemon zest removed with a vegetable peeler
+Six strips of lemon zest (use a vegetable peeler to get strips about ½ inch wide and 1-2 inches long)

 In a pot, combine the blueberries with 1 cup of the water.
-Crush the berries with a potato masher and bring to a simmer.
+Using an implement like a potato masher (a large round wisk might also work), crush the berries and bring to a simmer.
 Simmer over low heat for 15 minutes.
 Strain the juice into a heatproof measuring cup, pressing hard on the solids.
 Discard the solids.

 Rinse out the pot.
 Add the sugar, lemon zest and the remaining 3 cups of water and bring to a boil, stirring to dissolve the sugar.
 Boil the syrup over moderate heat until it registers 225° on a candy thermometer (about 20 minutes).
 Add the blueberry juice and lemon juice and boil over high heat for 1 minute.
 Let the syrup cool, then discard the lemon zest.
 Pour the syrup into just-cleaned bottles.
 Seal and refrigerate for up to 6 months.